Madrasi (2006 film): Plot

 Kaasi travels to Mumbai to track down his parents' killers, where he successfully finds and kills the first two, but the third manages to escape.
-In Dharavi, Ravi Bhai and Mani Bhai are the brothers and leading goons, but soon they become enemies and constantly try to kill each other.
+In Dharma I, Ravi Bhai and Mani Bhai are the brothers and leading goons, but soon they become enemies and constantly try to kill each other.
 To locate the third killer, Kaasi joins Ravi Bhai's gang.
 However, Ravi is at odds with his brother Mani Bhai, who runs another gang, and the top goon is Siva.
 During an election, Siva rescues Mani Bhai from some goons while voting at a booth.
 Siva has a younger brother named Raghu, whom he takes to see a girl getting married.
 After a small complication, Siva ends up marrying the girl himself.

 Kaasi falls in love with Anjali after fighting for her father, who was being harassed by goons.
 One day, Kaasi and Anjali go to a restaurant, where Siva and his wife are also present.
 Siva and Kaasi recognise each other from a previous meeting in prison, but they now work for rival gangs and become enemies.
 A builder approaches Ravi Bhai, claiming that his brother is threatening him for his share of a property.
 The builder asks for protection until he can leave for Singapore.
 Kaasi sees an opportunity to prove himself and arranges for protection, but to no avail and Mani Bhai kills the builder with Siva's help.
 Siva knew that the flight was delayed by an hour.

 Kaasi becomes upset, but Ravi Bhai comforts him.